kevmo/PYTN/RESOURCES.md

 Create a spec list file from the current environment:

-`conda list --explicit > spec-file.txt`
+`conda list --explicit > spec-list.txt`

 Create a new environment from this spec-list:

-`conda create --name myenv --file spec-file.txt`
+`conda create --name myenv --file spec-list.txt`